adrhill/julia-ml-course/website/profiling.md

 [Cthulhu.jl](https://github.com/JuliaDebug/Cthulhu.jl) is the advanced user's version of `@code_warntype`.
-It allows us to recursively "descend deeper" into our code until we find a point at which inference failed.
+It allows us to recursively "descend deeper" into our code until we find a point at which type inference failed.

 Calling `@descend` on a function will start a command-line interface to interactively explore our code with type-annotations.